DigiBP/Team-24DIGIBP2/README.md

 # 🙏 Acknowledgements

-With profound gratitude, we acknowledge our coaches, Andreas Martin and Charuta Pande, whose insightful guidance and steadfast support have been the cornerstone of our project's success.
+Our journey reached new heights thanks to the visionary guidance and unyielding support of our remarkable coaches, Andreas Martin and Charuta Pande.
+Their expertise and dedication have been the driving force behind our success, and we are deeply thankful for their invaluable contributions.